With film cameras being all the rage with indie photographers today retro styled cameras have become all the rage.

 For those who want the cool retro styling but don’t want to mess around with physical film, the Minox DCC 14.0 is a great standout piece to add to any photography lovers camera collection.

 Minox is a legacy German optics company founded in 1945 by Walter Zapp.
 The first product that eventually became Minox’s primary “claim to fame” was the Minox subminiature camera.

 Also because of the expensive manufacturing process and thus high price tag the camera became a popular luxury item for the wealthy elite of the time.

 Due to the increasing popularity of digital cameras the original Riga line slowly faded into obscurity, popping up in post WWII movies and collectors events only.
 The LX model from the 70’s however was eventually made fully electronic.

 Starting in 2014 Minox began manufacturing their own 8x11mm film to supply their user base.
 Available directly from Minox the EC retains the original design of the original Riga.

-Miniature vs Subminiature
+Definition of Miniature vs Subminiature Cameras

 The original Minox Riga was a true subminiature camera.
 Subminiature meaning pretty much the smallest possible form a camera can be manufactured in yet still function in a reliable and tactile manner.

 It’s miniature form factor, besides having a quality retro feel to it, also makes it a great little classic for traveling as it can easily fit in smaller purses/bags or hung around the neck without the weight strain associated with full-size digital cameras.

 This new classic is still engineered in Germany, features a reliable 14 MP CMOS sensor, has optional SD card memory up to 32gb, features a full 2′ TFT LCD display, and has a focal length of 7.4mm (43mm on a 35mm camera) with a lens aperture of f/2.4 and 4x digital zoom.